alpa-coder/jpa-audit-jms/README.md

  4. The (spring) event listener "ReadEventListener" picks up this event and publishes it to a JMS Queue
  5. JMS Queue listener handles this JMS Message and logs it to stdout (normally a different application would handle it)

 As you may notice step 3 and 4 are actually not necessary, we could immediately let the entity listener publish its event to the JMS queue but I wanted to show the [improved application events in Spring](http://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2).
 And if we ever need to log a different kind of ReadEvent (ex. a NoSql read event), we simple have to fire the necessary event for it and we do not have to care anymore about or how it needs to be logged.
-Imagine we ever want to change the way ReadEvents are published (JPA), we only have to change it in one place ([SoC](http://en.wikipedia.org/wiki/Separation_of_concerns)).
+Imagine we ever want to change the way ReadEvents are published (JMS), we only have to change it in one place ([SoC](http://en.wikipedia.org/wiki/Separation_of_concerns)).

 For this, we will be using **Spring Boot** with the latest Spring version 4.2.0-SNAPSHOT.

 ### Basic settings ###
-We will use a basic Spring Boot applicatino for setup.
+We will use a basic Spring Boot application for setup.
 So the standard "spring-boot-starter-parent" is used with some extra dependencies:

  - spring-boot-starter-test (for basic testing)
  - spring-boot-starter-data-jpa (spring data for performing reads)